PengBoXiangShang/deepchange/README.md

 If you would like to use this dataset, please cite the following papers:
 ```
 @inproceedings{xu2023deepchange,
-  title={DeepChange: A Long-Term Person Re-Identification Benchmark with Clothes Change},
+  title={Deepchange: A long-term person re-identification benchmark with clothes change},
   author={Xu, Peng and Zhu, Xiatian},
-  booktitle={Proceedings of the IEEE international conference on computer vision (ICCV)},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+  pages={11196--11205},
   year={2023}
 }
 ```